Industrial and Systems Engineering Master of Science Degree

 Industrial engineering is a multi-disciplinary engineering field at the intersection of mathematics, computer science, and business.
 The program teaches you how to design the systems behind products and services that affect our everyday lives.

-The industrial engineering master’s offers you hands-on experiences designing, improving, and controlling complex systems to make them more profitable, practical, controllable, and flexible.
-As a result, you will become a problem-solver through a flexible program that leverages skills in advanced manufacturing processes, operations research, data analytics, human computer interaction and augmented reality, product development, ergonomics and human factors, health care, logistics and supply chain management, and sustainable design and development.
+The industrial and systems engineering master’s offers you hands-on experiences designing, improving, and controlling complex systems to make them more profitable, practical, controllable, and flexible.
+As a result, you will become a problem-solver through a flexible program that leverages skills in advanced manufacturing processes, operations research, data analytics, human-computer interaction and augmented reality, product development, ergonomics and human factors, health care, logistics and supply chain management, and sustainable design and development.

-You also will have the opportunity to explore different domain areas while working closely with faculty doing research on contemporary problems.
-We encourage all of our students to participate in cooperative education, which enables you to apply your skills in the real world before you graduate, and helps to enhance your classroom learning once you return from co-op.
+With the industrial and systems engineering MS, you also will have the opportunity to explore different domain areas while working closely with faculty doing research on contemporary problems.
+We encourage all of our students to participate in cooperative education, which enables you to apply your skills in the real world before you graduate and helps to enhance your classroom learning once you return from co-op.

 What is an Industrial Engineer?